The Guide to Managing SKUs

 Damian: Right.
 We use the same SKU for, you know, brake pads that we do for handbags.
 It’s just doesn’t work

 Stephen: Maybe it’s not even that different, but hey what if you’re Amazon, okay?
 That’s a good example actually.
 It is because it can be that different.

 Damian: Okay so, you didn’t listen to the podcast.
-You didn’t get the pearls of wisdom from Stephen Yu.
-It’s now, you know, weeks after fashion week and you have deleted all your SKUs, what is one to do?
+You have deleted all your SKUs, what is one to do?